CHORUS-TRE/chorus-web-ui/memory-bank/activeContext.md

 ## 1. Current Work Focus

+**Recent Task Completed: OpenAPI Specification Update Implementation**

+A major API update was recently completed where the OpenAPI specification (`apis.swagger.yaml`) was updated, requiring comprehensive changes across all data sources and repositories to handle the new nested response structure.

+**Key Changes Implemented:**
+- Updated all data sources (`authentication-data-source.ts`, `user-data-source.ts`, `app-data-source.ts`, `workbench-data-source.ts`, `app-instance-data-source.ts`, `workspace-data-source.ts`)
+- Updated all repository implementations to handle nested API responses (e.g., `response.result.users` instead of `response.result`)
+- Fixed authorization provider mock implementations to resolve TypeScript compilation errors
+- Resolved form validation issues in workspace creation forms (`WorkspaceCreateForm`, `PrivateWorkspaceCreateForm`, `WorkspaceUpdateForm`)

+**Current Status:**
+- All API client implementations are now aligned with the updated OpenAPI specification
+- Application builds successfully and tests pass
+- Form submission issues resolved through proper default values for validation requirements

-**Primary Task: Implement Gatekeeper Authorization Integration**
+**Next Focus: Gatekeeper Authorization Integration**

-With the `k8sStatus` feature functionally complete, the project focus is shifting to implementing a robust authorization layer.
-This involves integrating the `chorus-gatekeeper` service to replace the existing mock role data and enforce permissions throughout the UI.
+With the API updates complete, focus returns to implementing the robust authorization layer using the `chorus-gatekeeper` service.

-**Key Requirements:**

-- Define and implement domain models for authorization entities (permissions, policies).
-- Integrate the `gatekeeper` client/library.
-- Update UI components to reflect real-time user permissions.
-- Remove mock authorization data and handlers.

 ## 2. Recent Changes

+- **✅ OpenAPI API Update Complete (2025-01-28):**
+  - Updated all data sources and repositories to handle new nested API response structure
+  - Fixed TypeScript compilation errors in authorization provider
+  - Resolved workspace form validation issues with `shortName` field requirements
+  - Application now successfully builds and all tests pass
 - **Workbench k8sStatus Feature Complete:**
-  - The feature for polling and displaying workbench status is now considered functionally complete.
-Final polishing will be de-prioritized to focus on authorization.
+  - The feature for polling and displaying workbench status is now considered functionally complete
 - **Client-Side OAuth Redirect Complete:**
-  - The OAuth redirect flow was refactored to be fully client-side.
+  - The OAuth redirect flow was refactored to be fully client-side
-  - Logic was consolidated from a server-side API route into the `oauthredirect/page.tsx` component.
+  - Logic was consolidated from a server-side API route into the `oauthredirect/page.tsx` component

 ## 3. Next Steps